elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 - Add a switch to show the indicator in the Panel
 - Point out how to find other accessibility features in System Settings

-## Desktop/first-run?

-### Gala 6.0.0 Released

-Improvements:

-- Show window titles in multitasking view
-- Close the Alt + Tab switcher by pressing Esc without releasing Alt
-- Increase maximum zoom level and provide feedback when unable to zoom
-- Show a context menu when secondary clicking the background
-- New Dwell Click and Locate Pointer animations
-- Add Take Screenshot to window context menu
-- Always play shutter sound when taking screenshots
-- Minor visual improvements
-- HiDPI fixes

-### sideload 6.0.0 Released

-- Control notifications in System Settings
-- Offer to trash Flatpak files after installing
-- Support dark style
-- Support Flatpak bundle files
-- Fix crashes on installation failure
-- Link to System Settings → Applications → Permissions

-### screenshot 6.0.0 Released

-- Support the dark style
-- Drag and Drop the preview image from the save dialog
-- Drag to move the window from anywhere
-- Show details for errors if they occur

 ## Panel

 ### applications-menu 2.8.0 Released